-The 3 behaviours of market researchers that will drive you crazy
+The 3 behaviours of market researchers that drive you crazy

-But beyond those, these are 3 very specific behaviours of market researchers that will take your pain to the next level.
+But beyond those, there are 3 specific behaviours of market researchers which will take your pain to the next level.
 And we know we’re not alone in feeling this.

-And why do you waste the first 20 pages / 20 minutes going over the methodology?
+And why is the first 20 pages / 20 minutes wasted going over the methodology?
 That should have all been agreed up front and is worth about 5 minutes at the most.

 These are typically where you’ll find the marketing research purist in their element.
-In our guide to marketing agencies, we highlight how to spot them.
+See our market research companies guide for how to spot these.

-It’s not great when you get recommendations which fall into the ‘damn obvious’ camp – “this brand needs to grow awareness / consideration / trial’ etc” – well, duh.
+It’s not great when you get recommendations which fall into the ‘damn obvious’ camp.
+For example, “this brand needs to grow awareness / consideration / trial / loyalty’ etc” – well, duh.

-Or are meaningless.
-Our favourite ever when one very junior agency person told us “this brand needs to do more to grow sales” (er, what did you think we were trying to do?).
+Or when the recommendations are meaningless.
+Our favourite was when one very junior agency person told us “this brand needs to do more to grow sales” (er, what did you think we were trying to do?).

 Fear of committing to a decision

-So many hypotheses but frequently, no actual commitment to a recommendation.
-This ‘might’ be the case, or that ‘could’ be true.
-Well, we probably knew that before you did the market research, wasn’t the point of the research to give us more certainty?
+Well, we probably knew that before you did the market research.
+Wasn’t the point of the research to give us more certainty?